 The future of design

-Whether or not there truly is such a thing as "objective beauty” remains an unsettled question.
-This being said, if it does exist it would bode well for the future of design.
+Whether or not there truly is such a thing as objective beauty remains an unsettled question.
+This being said, if it does exist, it bodes well for the future of design.

 As we discover more about the principles that govern objective beauty, we should expect designs of the future to continue to become more and more beautiful.

-*Learn more about Konsus premium outsourcing & PowerPoint Design Services
+* Learn more about Konsus premium outsourcing and PowerPoint Design Services.